Louis-MG/MetaDBGWAS/README.md

         * DBGWAS
 --strains A text file describing the strains containing 3 columns: 1) ID of the strain; 2) Phenotype (a real number or NA); 3) Path to a multi-fasta file containing the sequences of the strain.
 This fil>
 --newick Optional path to a newick tree file.
-If (and only if) a newick tree file is provided, the lineage effect analysis is computed and PCs figures are generated.  [default '']
+If (and only if) a newick tree file is provided, the lineage effect analysis is computed and PCs figures are generated.

         * Miscellaneous
---license prints the license text in standard output --help displays help\n"
+--license prints the license text in standard output.
+--help displays help.\n"

 ```